anic17/Batch-Antivirus/README.md

 Contribute by creating a [pull request](https://github.com/anic17/Batch-Antivirus/pulls).
 Alternatively, you can send malicious hashes at batch.antivirus@gmail.com or [contact me](#contact)

-## Why does heuristical analyzer detect legitimate programs?
+## Why does the heuristical analyzer detect legitimate programs?

-Deep scanner checks for patterns usually found in malware.
-Even though it has been adjusted to minimize false positives, some programs may give false positives as its behavior is similar to a malicious program.
+The Deep scanner module checks for patterns usually found in malware.
+Even though it has been adjusted to minimize false positives, some programs may give false positives as their behavior may be similar to malicious programs.

-## What I need to do if I want to use a part of the antivirus?
+## What do I need to do if I want to use a part of the antivirus?

 You can distribute programs that use Batch Antivirus, but please credit me and link this repository.
-It helps giving more visibility to this project and it is highly appreciated
+It helps give more visibility to this project and it is highly appreciated.

 ## Contact